marceloboeira/prezzo/README.md

 ### Prezzo::Calculator

 `Prezzo::Calculator` is how you take input values and compute the price.
-The `composed_by` dsl defines methods that read values from the context.
+The `formula` method defines the formula, and the `composed_by` dsl defines methods that read values from the context.
+Call `calculate` to get the result of a calculator.

 e.g.: